imzqqq/chat/website/spec/content/_index.md

 information required to understand the specific APIs, including the section the [overall architecture](#architecture).

-The [Chat Client-Server API Swagger Viewer](https://chat.imzqqq.top/docs/api/client-server/) is useful for browsing the Client-Server API.
+The [Matrix Client-Server API Swagger Viewer](https://matrix.org/docs/api/client-server/) is useful for browsing the Client-Server API.

-## Introduction to the Chat APIs
+## Introduction to the Matrix APIs

-Chat is a set of open APIs for open-federated Instant Messaging (IM), Voice over IP (VoIP) and Internet of Things (IoT) communication, designed to create and support a new global real-time communication ecosystem.
+Matrix is a set of open APIs for open-federated Instant Messaging (IM), Voice over IP (VoIP) and Internet of Things (IoT) communication, designed to create and support a new global real-time communication ecosystem.
 The intention is to provide an open decentralised pubsub layer for the internet for securely persisting and publishing/subscribing JSON objects.
-This specification is the ongoing result of standardising the APIs used by the various components of the Chat ecosystem to communicate with one another.
+This specification is the ongoing result of standardising the APIs used by the various components of the Matrix ecosystem to communicate with one another.

-The principles that Chat attempts to follow are:
+The principles that Matrix attempts to follow are:

 -   Pragmatic Web-friendly APIs (i.e. JSON over REST)
 -   Keep It Simple & Stupid